fecgov/fecfile-web-api/locust-testing/README.md

 If you want a measure of consistency when testing with locust, you can pre-generate Contacts, Reports, and Transactions for use in Locust testing.
 These will be stored in .json files in the locust-data subdirectory, with separate files for each resource (e.g, `contacts.locust.json`).
-If .json files are present, locust testing will preferentially pull resources from them before creating additional resources randomly as needed.
-Inter-resource links (such as the Contact for a Transaction or which Report a Transaction is associated with) are not pre-generated and are instead determined randomly at run-time.
+If the script finds .json files, locust testing will preferentially pull resources from them before creating additional resources randomly as needed.
+Inter-resource links (such as the `contact_id` and `report_id` fields on a transaction) are not pre-generated and are instead determined randomly at run-time.

-You can generate these .json files by running `python locust-testing/locust_data_generator.py`;
-run with the `-h` flag for additional information.
+You can generate these .json files by running `python locust-testing/locust_data_generator.py` Run the script with the `-h` flag for additional information.

 ## Setup - Environment Variables

 - `LOCAL_TEST_USER`
   - Committee ID concatenated with email
 - `LOCAL_TEST_PWD`
   - The password corresponding to the user data in the preceeding variable
 - `LOCUST_WANTED_REPORTS` (Optional.
 Default: 10)
   - Determines the number of Report records stored in the API before running locust tasks
 - `LOCUST_WANTED_CONTACTS` (Optional.
 Default: 100)
   - Determines the number of Contact records stored in the API before running locust tasks
 - `LOCUST_WANTED_TRANSACTIONS` (Optional.
 Default: 500)
   - Determines the number of Transaction records stored in the API before running locust tasks
 - `LOCUST_TRANSACTIONS_SINGLE_TO_TRIPLE_RATIO` (Optional.
 Default: 9 / 10)
   - Determines the proportion of transactions that will be created as single transactions (having no children) vs. triple transactions (with child and grandchild transactions)

 ## Setup - Local Testing